 The fact that the soil soft rock texture of the region is suitable for carving suggests that the first cave houses were built for shelter and then expanded as an effective defense system by connecting them with secret passages.
 But still, almost all the houses in the region are connected by secret passages, which can be locked with stone bolts that cannot be opened from the outside, are full of traps, galleries resembling a labyrinth, living rooms, barns, food rooms, wine rooms, grinding stones, churches, cemeteries, ventilation and communication systems. it proves that these cities are very well designed.

-Kaymaklı underground city is in the town of Kaymaklı Although it has not been completely unearthed yet, it is one of the largest and most populous underground cities in Cappadocia due to the richness of its discovered parts.
+Kaymaklı underground city is in the town of Kaymaklı Although it has not been completely unearthed yet, it is one of the largest and most interesting underground cities in Cappadocia due to the richness of its discovered parts.

 The first floor of Kaymaklı underground city is reserved for stables.
 A passage that can be closed with bolt stones in these corridors leads to the second-floor church.
 Adjacent to this church is a cemetery built for church attendants.
 The main areas of Kaymaklı Underground City, consisting of wine rooms, food stores, kitchens and sitting areas, are on the third floor.
 One of the most interesting places in Kaymaklı underground city is the copper workshop.
 Last floor of the underground city, 4th floor; There are wine rooms, kitchens and food stores.